chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 Single-region
 #############

-Single-region models are based on sales data from one region only.
+Single-region models are based on sales data from one region.

 :Identifier: Unique region identifier (:any:`region_id`)
 :Example: ``ca-losa`` is the core-based region around Los Angeles, California.
 It excludes Lancaster (which is located in LA county), but includes Anaheim, Santa Ana, Irvine (Orange county) as well as Thousand Oaks (Ventura county).